Virgin Atlantic Clubhouse - Business Class lounges

 Alternately, you can book a table in the brassiere the Virgin Atlantic Heathrow Clubhouse restaurant - and be served anything from a snack to a full hot meal.
 There are small tables (with rather uncomfortable chairs) or more intimate and cosy raspberry-velour lined booths.
 The menu is a delight, having everything from a cooked breakfast or bangers and mash to the Club House Burger, lighter sandwiches and salads.

 The centre of the Heathrow Virgin Clubhouse is the 14 metre long cocktail bar.
-Drinks are well catered for with a long list of champagne cocktails.
+Drinks are well catered for with a long list of Sparkling Wine cocktails.
 Again, nothing is self serve, but the bar does offer some superb cocktails.
-There is also an excellent wine list and Champagne (three types), plus plenty of beers.
+There is also an excellent wine list and Sparkling Wine (three types), plus plenty of beers.

 The rack of bottles behind the bar is worthy of note: Virgin know their customers, and their customers like a drink, and as such Virgin never want to be caught short without the right spirit, and accordingly have a vast rack of virtually every one known to man.